 Prior to my talk, Dr Gibala and I discussed the two main aims of HIIT Science – raising awareness of the science of HIIT, but additionally appreciating the importance of context in its application.
 This, we believe, is our great divide.
-Such challenges have been spoken on at length by Martin, Steve Ingham and most recently, Wayne Goldsmith.
+Such challenges have been spoken on at length by Martin, Steve Ingham and many others.
 As a case in point, note how Canada’s two national conferences for sport science / exercise physiology (CSEP) and sport performance application (SPIN) occurred at the same time in two separate cities.

 Acknowledging this before the talk, Dr Gibala asked me the obvious question: how might we begin to bridge the divide?
 How could we do a better job of teaching context, building pathways for our semi-pros who desire a career in helping others perform better?

 I thought about the question before my talk and added one slide to the end of my presentation, shown here (Figure 2).

 Interestingly, the slide provoked more discussion from the CSEP group than anything else from the lecture.
 The Daniel Kahneman reference thinking fast and thinking slow relates to Aaron Coutts‘ editorial on the importance of being able to work fast and slow within a high performance environment.
 Both processes can be used to optimize a system’s performance – we all have a role to play, and my points related to what each side could contribute through partnerships.
 Remember that reference to CSEP and the Canadian government sport performance entities are simply representative organizations.
 The great divide is a global issue and includes amateur-professional sporting teams in the mix.